“I don’t make enough money to save.”

 b.
 Supported.
 Pull family and friends together to make sure you support each other as you budget.
 Husbands and wives have a natural support system.
 Children can be involved in the process to get early exposure to money decisions.
 Friends can come together like a financial Weight Watchers, each ensuring the other isn’t spending excessively.
 Some churches even put on “money fasts,” where the congregation agrees to stay away from excessive spending for an extended period of time.

 Here are a few extra tips to make sure you are doing all you can to squeeze water from that rock.

-· Cancel the gym membership and work out from home.
+· Cancel the gym membership and work out at home.

 · Get a second job if possible.

-· Cancel those online or magazine memberships that you never use.
+· Cancel those online or magazine memberships you never use.

 · Take up extreme coupon usage.
 Many people save hundreds of dollars each month because of coupon shopping.

 · Forgo the weekly eating out at restaurants, and reserve a place in your budget that allows for inexpensive monthly entertainment.